-Estimated Start date Month Off-the-job training, assessment and apprentice reviews On-the-job support for learning, competency and behaviour On-the-job training, assessment and apprentice reviews the principles of colour selection, including the International Colour Chart (ICC) the principles of colour correction how the type and distribution of melanin creates natural hair colour the effects on the hair of different colour correction products what is meant by the term 'oxidation' how oxidation agents affect the natural and artificial colour pigments how the different strengths of hydrogen peroxide affect colouring and lightening the importance of restoring the hair's pH balance after the colour correction service the reasons for pre-softening and pre-pigmenting hair the effects of light and artificial lighting on the appearance of hair colour the effects of temperature on the application and development of colour correction products - the range available, service options and products for resolving client's colouring and or lightening problem(s) - the pH values of differing colouring products and lighteners - the types of tools, materials and equipment used for colour correction and how and when to use them - the different types of colour correction products available and when to use them methods of applying and removing colour correction products how and why pre- and post-treatments should be used when carrying out colour correction services why it is important to avoid disturbing areas still processing when removing products from developed areas the importance of sectioning hair accurately for the colour correction service methods of pre-softening and pre-pigmenting hair how to remove artificial colour how to remove bands of colour how to recolour hair previously treated with lighteners using pre-pigmentation and permanent colour how to recolour hair that has had artificial colour removed
+Off-the-job training, assessment and apprentice reviews On-the-job support for learning, competency and behaviour - the principles of colour selection, including the International Colour Chart (ICC) - the principles of colour correction - how the type and distribution of melanin creates natural hair colour - the effects on the hair of different colour correction products - what is meant by the term 'oxidation' - how oxidation agents affect the natural and artificial colour pigments - how the different strengths of hydrogen peroxide affect colouring and lightening - the importance of restoring the hair's pH balance after the colour correction service - the reasons for pre-softening and pre-pigmenting hair - the effects of light and artificial lighting on the appearance of hair colour - the effects of temperature on the application and development of colour correction products - the range available, service options and products for resolving client's colouring and or lightening problem(s) - the pH values of differing colouring products and lighteners - the types of tools, materials and equipment used for colour correction and how and when to use them - the different types of colour correction products available and when to use them - methods of applying and removing colour correction products - how and why pre- and post-treatments should be used when carrying out colour correction services - why it is important to avoid disturbing areas still processing when removing products from developed areas - the importance of sectioning hair accurately for the colour correction servi methods of pre-softening and pre-pigmenting hair - how to remove artificial colour - how to remove bands of colour - how to recolour hair previously treated with lighteners using pre- pigmentation and permanent colour - how to recolour hair that has had artificial colour removed

-Estimated Start date Month Off-the-job training, assessment and apprentice reviews On-the-job support for learning, competency and behaviour how the application and removal of lightener should be adapted to minimise scalp sensitivity and hair damage why it is important to leave the hair and scalp free of colour correction products, suppliers and manufacturers' instructions for the safe use of equipment, materials and products which you must follow the importance of following manufacturers' instructions when measuring and mixing colour correction products how to remove artificial colour how to recolour hair previously treated with lighteners using prepigmentation and permanent colour how to recolour hair that has had artificial colour removed the types and causes of colour correction problems that may occur during processing and how to rectify them how to correct highlights and lowlights whilst retaining a highlight and lowlight effect the importance of using products economically methods of presenting options for a course of action based on your analysis in a way the client will understand the importance of explaining the likelihood of achieving and maintaining the colour change to the client the importance of informing your client of the likely cost, duration and expected outcome of the colour correction service and any restrictions your recommendations may place on further hairdressing services the importance of providing advice and recommendations on the products and services provided in the salon April Hair colour correction services (Unit 401) Online test May Contribute to the planning, implementation and evaluation of promotional activities (Unit 404) This unit is about working with others to plan, implement and evaluate promotional activities.
+Off-the-job training, assessment and apprentice reviews On-the-job support for learning, competency and behaviour how the application and removal of lightener should be adapted to minimise scalp sensitivity and hair damage why it is important to leave the hair and scalp free of colour correction products, suppliers and manufacturers' instructions for the safe use of equipment, materials and products which you must follow the importance of following manufacturers' instructions when measuring and mixing colour correction products how to remove artificial colour how to recolour hair previously treated with lighteners using prepigmentation and permanent colour how to recolour hair that has had artificial colour removed the types and causes of colour correction problems that may occur during processing and how to rectify them how to correct highlights and lowlights whilst retaining a highlight and lowlight effect the importance of explaining the likelihood of achieving and maintaining the colour change to the client the importance of informing your client of the likely cost, duration and expected outcome of the colour correction service and any restrictions your recommendations may place on further hairdressing services the importance of providing advice and recommendations on the products and services provided in the salon Hair colour correction services (Unit 401) Contribute to the planning, implementation and evaluation of promotional activities (Unit 404) This unit is about working with others to plan, implement and evaluate promotional activities.
 The ability to competently present information and interact with the public whilst demonstrating skills is a particularly important aspect of this unit.
 Outcomes: This is a predominately college-based unit.
 Any exposure to the planning and implementing of your salons promotional activities would be advantageous.